sealingtech/kubernetes_training/docs/Docker.md

 ## Creating our first Docker container

 We have used a default container from Docker hub, but lets make our own container.
 We will use Centos for our package source and start from there.
 We will then install a number of packages inside of it and then expose port 80.
-Finally we will specify the executable to start when the container comes up.
+Finally, we will specify the executable to start when the container comes up.

-1. Clone out the containers of the the class files from github and we will start in the web area.
+1. Clone out the containers of the class files from github and we will start in the web area.

 Run the command: